AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 ## Summary

 Great job!
-You have completed the setup of AEM with Adobe Experience Platform (Experience Platform) Web SDK to collect and ingest data from a website.
+You have completed the setup of AEM with Experience Platform Web SDK to collect and ingest data from a website.
 With this foundation, you can now explore further possibilities to enhance and integrate products like Analytics, Target, Customer Journey Analytics (CJA), and many others to create rich, personalized experiences for your customers.
 Keep learning and exploring to unleash the full potential of Adobe Experience Cloud.

 >[!VIDEO](https://video.tv.adobe.com/v/3418900?quality=12&learn=on)